AppFair/appfair.github.io/index.md

 ### Why do apps need to target both macOS and iOS?

 The integration phase of the App Fair process will build your app's fork for both macOS and iOS, even though they are currently only installable using the macOS **App Fair.app** catalog browser application.
-All apps must run in both iOS and macOS.
+All apps must be able to launch on both iOS and macOS.

 ### What are the target OS versions for App Fair applications?

-In order to be able to utilize the Swift 5.5 concurrency features (async/await & actors), App Fair apps target macOS 12 and iOS 15.
+In order to be able to utilize the Swift 5.5 concurrency features (async/await and actors), App Fair apps target macOS 12 and iOS 15.
 Note that the [Fair/FairCore](https://github.com/appfair/Fair/tree/main/Sources/FairCore) target is compatible with Swift 5.4 in order to use macOS 11 as the build host.

 ### Can I build a watchOS or tvOS app?